SkygearIO/skygear-doc/content/ios/push.md

             return;
         }

-        // Anything you want to do in the callback can be added here.
+        // Anything you want to do in the callback can be added here }];
-    }];
 }
 ```